Go Dictionary Fundamentals

 Iterating Over Dictionaries

-In some specific scenarios, we need to iterate over an entire dictionary, query each key-value pair, and process them.
+In certain scenarios, we need to iterate over an entire dictionary, query each key-value pair, and process them.
 How can we achieve this?

 package main